 World Health Organization's Estimate

-Given that we estimate Against Malaria Foundation saves a DALY for about $30 - $50 donated, and at one point WHO estimated an increase in 5,000 tonnes of carbon dioxide would result in the loss of one DALY, an organization would need to be able to reduce carbon dioxide at a cheaper rate than $0.02 per tonne in order to be more cost-effective than AMF.
+WHO estimated an increase in 5,000 tonnes of carbon dioxide would result in the loss of one DALY, an organization would need to be able to reduce carbon dioxide at a cheaper rate than $0.02 per tonne in order to be significantly more cost-effective than options like the Against Malaria Foundation.
 [As noted here, WHO no longer considers this estimate reliable.]

 Organizations We've Investigated

 However, we haven’t been able to identify any organizations that reduce carbon dioxide at a rate cheaper than $0.02 per tonne.
-Right now, we think the cheapest opportunity is Cool Earth, which we have made a highly uncertain guess might reduce carbon dioxide emissions for $0.81 each, which is about 40x more expensive than it would need to be in order to be better than AMF.
+Right now, we think the cheapest opportunity is Cool Earth, which we have made a highly uncertain guess might reduce carbon dioxide emissions for $1.34 each, which is significantly more expensive than it would need to be in order to be better than AMF.

 Though we still must be careful in saying this.
 Independent experts have suggested that this estimate has an uncertainty so large that it could easily be 10 or more times smaller or larger than the numbers presented above.
 However, we haven’t been able to identify any organizations that reduce carbon dioxide at a rate anywhere near this value.

 See more in these blog posts on climate change charities…

 - Anthony J. McMichael A, Campbell-Lendrum D, Kovats S, Edwards S, et al. Global Climate Change.
 In: Ezzati M, Lopez A, Roders A et al. Comparative Quantification of Health Risks, Global and Regional Burden of Disease Attributable to Selected Major Risk Factors, Geneva, World Health Organization, 2004, pp. 1543-1650.